SAP-docs/preview.developer.concur.com/src/api-guides/travel/deeplink-integration.md

 Deeplink Integration allows users to lookup an itinerary in Concur Travel without having to manually navigate on the UI, providing instant access to detailed trip data.

-The Deeplink only allows redirection to users authorized to view the itinerary.
+The deeplink only allows redirection to users authorized to view the itinerary.
 Authorized users are the traveler, a travel arranger, or an approver.
 An approver user will see the approver's view of an itinerary, while the traveler and the arranger will see the traveler's view of an itinerary.

 This integration streamlines the user experience, making trip management more efficient and user-friendly.
 In the event of any errors encountered during redirection, users will be seamlessly redirected to the Concur home page.

+The deeplink requires the trip uuid, which will be soon available in the PNR.

 #### URI Template